 Doanh Tu Anh ascended the throne in late August 207 BC.
 At that time, the Qin army on the front line was very weak, continuously losing battles against vassal states.

 In October 206 BC, Liu Bang of Chu entered Guanzhong.
-When he reached Baishang, Liu Bang sent someone to tell Ziying to surrender.
+When he reached Bai Shang, Liu Bang sent someone to tell Zi Ying to surrender.

-Doanh Tu Anh saw that he could not resist, so he tied the imperial seal around his neck, sat on an unpainted wooden carriage pulled by white horses, and brought along the emperor's seal and talisman to surrender near Chi Dao, ending his 46 days as Emperor.
+Doanh Tu Anh saw that he could not resist, so he tied the imperial jade seal around his neck, sat on an unpainted wooden carriage pulled by white horses, and brought the emperor's seal and talisman to surrender near Chi Dao, ending his 46 days as Emperor.

 In November of that year, Xiang Yu entered Guanzhong, leading the vassals.
-Liu Bang handed over Ying Ziying to Xiang Yu, but Xiang Yu killed him.
-Afterwards, the princes and Qin clans were all exterminated.
+Liu Bang handed Ying Ziying over to Xiang Yu, but Xiang Yu killed him.
+Afterwards, the Qin princes and clans were all exterminated.

 The glorious dynasty founded by Qin Shi Huang officially ended from then on.